Complete Guide: PostgreSQL & pgAdmin Docker Setup for Go Developers

 - Add authentication with JWT tokens

-- Implement role-based authorization
+- Implement role-based access control

-- Set up monitoring with Prometheus/Grafana
+- Set up automated testing

 - Implement caching with Redis

-Happy coding! 🚀
+Happy coding!